Transhumance: Scotland

 In many hilly and mountainous areas of Scotland, agricultural workers spent summer months in bothies or shielings (àirigh or ruighe in Scottish Gaelic).
 Major drovers' roads in the eastern part of Scotland include the Cairnamounth, Elsick Mounth and Causey Mounth.
-This practice has largely stopped, but was practised within living memory in the Hebrides and in the Scottish Highlands.
+This practice has largely stopped but was practised within living memory in the Hebrides and in the Scottish Highlands.
 Today much transhumance is carried out by truck, with upland flocks being transported under agistment to lower-lying pasture during winter.

 England

-Evidence exists of transhumance being practised in England since at least mediaeval times, from Cornwall in the south-west, through to the north of England.
-In the Lake District, hill sheep breeds, such as the Herdwick and Swaledale are moved between moor and valley in summer and winter respectively.
-This led to a trait and system known as hefting, whereby sheep and flock remain in the farmer's allotted area (heaf) of the commons, which is still practised.
-However, it is likely to have been undertaken on a much smaller scale than elsewhere in Europe.
+Evidence exists of transhumance being practised in England since at least medieval times, from Cornwall in the south-west, through to the north of England.
+In the Lake District, hill sheep breeds, such as the Herdwick and Swaledale are moved between moor and valley in summer and winter.
+This led to a trait and system known as "hefting", whereby sheep and flock remain in the farmer's allotted area (heaf) of the commons, which is still practised.

 Ireland

 In Ireland, transhumance is known as "booleying".
 Transhumance pastures were known as buaile, variously anglicised as booley, boley, bouley or boola.
 These names survive in many place names such as Buaile h'Anraoi in Kilcommon parish, Erris, North Mayo, where the landscape still clearly shows the layout of the rundale system of agriculture.
 The livestock, usually cattle, was moved from a permanent lowland village to summer pastures in the mountains.
 The appearance of "Summerhill" (Cnoc an tSamhraidh) in many place names also bears witness to the practice.
 This transfer alleviated pressure on the growing crops and provided fresh pasture for the livestock.
 Mentioned in the Brehon Laws, booleying dates back to the Early Medieval period or even earlier.
 The practice was widespread in the west of Ireland up until the time of the Second World War.
-Seasonal migration of workers to Scotland and England for the winter months superseded this ancient system, together with more permanent emigration to the USA.
+Seasonal migration of workers to Scotland and England for the winter months superseded this ancient system, together with more permanent emigration to the United States.

 Italy

-In Southern Italy, and especially in the regions of Molise, Apulia and Abruzzo, the practice of driving herds to upland pastures in summer dates from time immemorial and has had a long documented history until the 1950s and 1960s with the advent of alternative road transport.
+In Southern Italy, the practice of driving herds to hilly pasture in summer was also known in some parts of the regions l and has had a long-documented history until the 1950s and 1960s with the advent of alternative road transport.
 Drovers' roads, or tratturi, up to 100 m wide and more than 100 km long, permitted the passage and grazing of herds, principally sheep, and attracted regulation by law and the establishment of a mounted police force as far back as the 17th century.
 The tratturi remain public property and subject to conservation by the law protecting cultural heritage.
 The Molise region candidates the tratturi to the UNESCO as a world heritage.